 Ceras and Nereyl were the first Devil Princes – this much is well known.
 What is not so well known is that they themselves are not devils.
 They were regular humans who ascended to their current godlike state through unique and (hopefully) unrepeatable means.
-Each of them inherently lacks one of the two things necessary to create a devil:
+Each of them inherently lacks one of the three things necessary to create a devil:

 - energy of the star Carbax, a red hypergiant maintained by Ceras